Summary Video- EWU Benefactors Dinner May 2012

-EWU Libraries, in partnership with Temple Beth Shalom, will host the exhibit In a Nutshell: The Worlds of Maurice Sendak from October 27-December 15, 2011.
-The exhibit will be located in the JFK Library Lobby with a display of books and artifacts.
+EWU Libraries, in partnership with Temple Beth Shalom, hosted the exhibit In a Nutshell: The Worlds of Maurice Sendak from October 27-December 15, 2011.
+The exhibit was located in the JFK Library Lobby with a display of books and artifacts.

 Press Releases and Details The TABS above contain more information.